habbes/quickbyte/infra/README.md

 For the preview, I created a project in Google console called `quickbyte-preview`.
 It's currently still in test-mode and only allows sign-ins from Google email addresses I've manually whitelisted in the settings.
 For the official release I'll create a different project that I'll move to production mode (and it may need to be reviewed).

+# Server and DB

+The server runs on [Railway](https://railway.app).
+In prod the DB runs in MongoDB Atlas.
+But in other environments, the DB runs on Railway as well.

+# Client

+The web app runs on [Vercel](https://vercel.com).

 # Sentry Config